RavenHogWarts/Snippets/Obsidian/Contribution-Widget&Garph.md

 const author = '{{Author}}'
 const tag = '{{TagA}}'
 const maxResults = {{MaxNum}}
-// 在下面三个Field中替换为自己的属性，比如`author`可替换为`作者`
-let filenameField = 'file.name'
+let filenameField = 'file.name' // `file.name` can be replaced with your filename field
-let authorField = 'author'
-let tagField = 'file.tags'
-let query = `
-table
-  file.tags as Tags,
+let authorField = 'author' 		// `author` can be replaced with your author field let tagField = 'file.tags' 		// `file.tags` can be replaced with your tag field let query = ` table file.tags as Tags,